BrgochGroup/Debye_Model/README.md

 ## Usage

-Note: The centroid shift prediction needs the relative permittivity value as one of the inputs.
-If you have it ready, you can jump to [Section 2](#2-Centroid-shift-prediction).
-Or, you can get a predicted relative permittivity value following [Section 1](#1-Relative-permittivity-prediction).

-### 1 Relative permittivity prediction

-### 1_1 Define a customized prediction set for relative permittivity
+ Define a customized prediction set for relative permittivity

 You should create a `.xlsx` file named `c_pounds.xlsx`, in which the compositions that you want to predict are listed in the first column with the header "`Formula`".